kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | Your voice sounds frightening, yet eloquent.
 | 6 | You have sharp teeth, cat like eyes, a tail, or long claws.

 ### Demonic/Devilish Nature
-At 1st level, the demonic or devilish magic that resides within you has altered parts of you and your nature.
-You have advantages when using one of the following skills of your choice: Deception, Persuasion, or Intimidation.
+The demonic or devilish magic that resides within you has altered parts of you and your nature.
+You gain 1 skill point to spend on either *Physique* or *Speechcraft*.

-In addition, you are proficient with Charisma check when interacting with demons (if you chose the Abyssal bloodline) or devils (if you chose the Infernal bloodline).
+In addition, you have advantage on Charisma check when interacting with demons (if you chose the Abyssal bloodline) or devils (if you chose the Infernal bloodline).

 ### Darkened Sight
-At 1st level, your vision is almost like that of a fiend.
-You can see in dim light within 120 feet as if it were bright light.
+Your vision is almost like that of a fiend.
+You can see in dim light within 120 ft as if it were bright light.

-Additionally, you can use an action to see through magical and mundane darkness up to 30 feet for 1 minute.
+Additionally, you can use an action to see through magical and mundane darkness up to 30 ft for 1 minute.
 Once you have used this feature, you cannot do so again until you finish a long rest.

 ### Fiendish Resilience
-At 6th level, you gain resistance to fire and poison damage.
+Gain resistance to fire and poison damage.

 Additionally, your skin hardens and darkens to a deep reddish hue, while not wearing armor, your AC equals 13 + your Dexterity modifier.

 ### Vile Wings
-At 14th level, you have learned how to spring forth vile wings from your back, gaining a flying speed equal to your current speed.
+You have learned how to spring forth vile wings from your back, gaining a flying speed equal to your current speed.
 These wings can appear like those of a winged demon or devil, such as a balor or a horned devil.
 You can create these wings as a ***bonus action***.
 The wings last until you’re incapacitated, you die, or you dismiss them as a ***bonus action***.

 You can't manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might be destroyed when you manifest them.

 #### Hellfire (Abyssal Bloodline)
-At 18th level, you can call down a column of hellfire.
-The area of effect for this ability is a cylinder with 10-foot-radius burst and 30 feet tall.
-This column deals 1d6 points of fire damage per sorcerer level to creatures in this area.
+You can call down a column of hellfire.
+The area of effect for this ability is a 10 ft radius and 30 ft tall cylinder, dealing 1d6 points of fire damage per sorcerer level to creatures in this area.
 Those caught in the area of your blast receive a Dexterity save for half damage.
 Non evil creatures that fail their saves are frightened for a number of rounds equal to your sorcerer level

 You may use this ability twice per long rest.

 #### Will of Asmodeus (Infernal Bloodline)
-At 18th level, you take on the inscrutable nature of the Lord of the Ninth himself.
+You take on the inscrutable nature of the Lord of the Ninth himself.
 Any magic or ability that would determine if you are telling the truth indicates you are being truthful, if you so choose, and you can't be compelled to tell the truth by magic.

 Additionally, you can use the full force of your infernal magic to impose your will on a creature that would otherwise do you harm.
 When you are targeted by an attack or spell, you can use your ***reaction*** and spend 5 sorcery points to force the attacking creature to make a Wisdom saving throw.

 On a failed save, the creature is charmed by you until the end of your next turn, and you can choose to have the creature immediately move up to its speed and perform the attack or spell against a new target of your choice.
 While charmed, the creature uses your spell save DC in place of its own.